rspamd/rspamd.com/doc/quickstart.md

 [Mailspike](http://mailspike.net/usage.html) - Limit of 100k messages or queries per day

 [UCEProtect](http://www.uceprotect.net/en/index.php?m=6&s=11) - If you're sending 100k queries or more per day you should use the (free) Rsync service.

+[SURBL](http://www.surbl.org/usage-policy) - Commercial use forbidden (see link for definition); Limit of 1k users or 250k queries per day

+[Rspamd URIBL](http://www.rspamd.com/feed-policies.html) - Commercial use forbidden (see link for definition); Limit of 250k queries per day

 Refer to the [RBL]({{ site.url }}{{ site.baseurl }}/doc/modules/rbl.html) and [SURBL]({{ site.url }}{{ site.baseurl }}/doc/modules/surbl.html) module documentation for information about disabling RBLs/SURBLs.